MorpheusAIs/Mac/README.md

 Prerequisites:

 **Node.js for Windows:**
-Follow the instructions listed [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows) for Node.js setup
+Follow the instructions listed [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows) for Node.js setup.

 **Yarn for Windows:**
-Follow the instructions listed [here](https://phoenixnap.com/kb/yarn-windows) for Yarn Package Manager setup
+Follow the instructions listed [here](https://phoenixnap.com/kb/yarn-windows) for Yarn Package Manager setup.

 **1. Create Project Directory**

-Open a Windows command prompt and create a project folder and put your command line at that directory
+Open a Windows command prompt and create a project folder and put your command line at that directory.

 I.e. Presume the starting directory is: C:\projects